ISLAMIC CENTRE EDGWARE MADRASAH RULES AND REGULATIONS

 Student Requirements

-Upon Admission, all students are issued with a Qa’idah or Tajweed book, a du’ ā book and an Islamic Studies book.
+Upon Admission, all students are issued with a Qa’idah or Tajweed book, and a du’ ā book.
 They are required to purchase further books and stationary as well as the uniform.

 Students are required to purchase further books during their progression.
 The syllabus covers the following books: Complete Qai’dah, Tajweed Rules, Qur’ān, Du’ā Book One, Du’ā Book Two, and six Islamic Studies Books.
 These are all (apart from the Qur’ān) published by Safar Publications and are commercially available.
 A current price list is available from the madrasah office.

-Students are required to have exercise books for each module, as advised by their teacher.
-Students should also always have two sharp pencils and a rubber.
+Students should have exercise books for each module, as advised by their teacher.
+Students should also have two sharp pencils and a rubber.
 We do not allow student to bring in pens or sharpeners.

 Students are expected to aspire to the highest levels in appearance with clean, presentable uniforms and good personal hygiene such as well trimmed fingernails.